What is Agile project management?—A strength or weakness?

 No more you’ll miss important events and milestones.
 Try ProofHub Calendar

-Custom Roles
+6. Custom Roles

-Because privacy is always an issue when using project management software.
-But when using ProofHub, you need not worry.
-You get ultimate control over what you do with ProofHub.
-Custom roles is good for defining access levels for teams and clients.
-You can create custom roles to choose who sees what and manages what.
 Give permission to team members, clients, or stakeholders for each section that suits your workflow and allow them to do things as per their responsibilities.
 Also, you can revoke access to the sections you don’t want certain users to see.

-For example, you want to assign roles to team members on your marketing project.
-You get to add someone as a manager, client, trainee or executive.
+For example, you want to assign roles to team members on your agile project.
+You get to add someone as a manager, client, trainee, or executive.
 Also, grant access levels to each.
 This way you choose what you want people to view, add, and manage in ProofHub according to your organizational workflow.
 You can also revoke access to the sections you don’t want certain people to see or get permission to use.
 All-in-all, here’s what all you can do:

 • Create custom roles and decide the permission for each section how it suits you